 This kit comes with a hardworking 15-watt compressor that’s both weather-proof and perfect for the outdoors.
 That means more peace of mind for you even if the weather isn’t so great.

 There’s also a 30-foot roll of tubing that comes in this kit.
-This makes it very easy for you to aerate the whole of your large pond for up to 5,000 gallons.
+This makes it very easy for you to aerate the whole of your large pond for up to 5,000 gallons (15,000 gallons with PRO 60).

 It’s a great kit all around and is a good investment to make if you’re serious about pond aquariums.